 If you are planning to use an AV controller with the projector, refer to the table of ESC/VP21 command codes on page 70.
-In addition, the projector's Trigger out port can be used to lower a projection screen (see page 47).
+In addition, the projector's Trigger out port can be used to lower a projection screen or operate an anamorphic lens (see page 47).